lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 ## A Second Approach: Option

 My main issue with the previous implementation are the two `"-- unknown something --"` possible values for the value and suit parsers.
-There's a very interesting way of dealing with cases like this in Reason: the Option type.
+There's a very interesting way of dealing with cases like this in ReasonML: the Option type.
 It represents values that may or may not be present, and that's exactly what the output of the function should be: we may or may not have a valid suit:

 ```js
 let parseAndRenderSuit = suitStr =>